 Finally, for readers of legal age, this is a great "beach read" that can be enjoyed with a stiff drink, after which the premise may seem mostly totally credible.

 Fan fiction potential

 The premise is like an implicit prompt from author to reader: "Who would you want for your four teenage incarnations?"
 Remember that a "Version" is not just a physical body and social identity, but also a set of physical and mental traits and talents.

 The roster's combinatorics are endless.
 One might ring up the lovepuppy Georgia Nicolson (of Louise Rennison's On the Bright Side, I'm Now the Girlfriend of a Sex God); the sociopathic Jacob Barber (of William Landay's Defending Jacob); the survival expert Katniss Everdeen (of Suzanne Collins' Hunger Games trilogy); and the doomed, four-eyed Piggy (of William Golding's Lord of the Flies).

 Will the 'Changers' survive?

 Book One: Drew is a clever, fun story that would make a lighthearted gift for adults and could be a good conversation piece for young teenagers, too.
-It can be ordered from Calamus Books, an independent bookstore in Boston.
+It can be ordered from Book People based in Austin, Texas.
+(I got my copy from Calamus Books, an independent bookstore in Boston that shut down several years later.)
 Readers will have to wait for the release of the promised next titles in the series.
 These are expected to bring not only more gender changes, but also the developing saga of the nasty "Abiders" who are out to destroy the "Changers."